JuliaML/MLLabelUtils.jl/docs/api/labelencoding.rst

    This type also comes with support for classification (see :func:`classify`).
-   It assumes that the raw prediction (often called :math:`\hat{y}`) is in the closed interval :math:`[0, 1]` and represents a the probabilty (or some degree of certainty) that the observation is of the positive class.
+   It assumes that the raw predictions (often called :math:`\hat{y}`) are in the closed interval :math:`[0, 1]` and represent something resembling a probabilty (or some degree of certainty) that the observation is of the positive class.
 That means that in order to classify a raw prediction to either positive or negative, one needs to decide on a "threshold" parameter, which determines at which degree of certainty a prediction is "good enough" to classify as positive.

    .. attribute:: threshold

       A real number between 0 and 1 that defines the "cutoff" point for classification.
-Any prediction less than this value will be classified as negative and any prediction equalt to or greater than this value will be classified as a positive prediction.
+Any prediction less than this value will be classified as negative and any prediction equal to or greater than this value will be classified as a positive prediction.